jerbarnes/semeval22_structured_sentiment/baselines/graph_parser/README.md

 ## Get the baseline models

-In order to train the baseline models, we provide scripts which will download pretrained embeddings and train monolingual models:
+In order to train the baseline models, we provide scripts which will download pretrained embeddings, convert the json data to conllu format, and train monolingual models:

 ```
 bash ./get_baseline.sh